tinsir888/study-notes-mkdocs/docs/audatalogi/24SRandomizedAlgorithm/10InvertibleBloomFilters.md

 "undo" insert operation

-{% note danger modern %}
+!!! danger

     We must know the pair is there before deletion.

-{% endnote %}

 1. for $i=1$ to $k$
    - $c=A[i][h_i(x)]$